 IT’S MORE THAN A DESK JOB!

-If you are a graduate of a four-year college or university and are interested in a career that includes service to your country, science, and adventure, you will find a unique opportunity in the NOAA Commissioned Officer Corps (NOAA Corps).
+If you are a graduate of a four-year college or university or are graduating soon and are interested in a career that includes service to your country, science, and adventure, you will find a unique opportunity in the NOAA Commissioned Officer Corps (NOAA Corps).
 The NOAA Corps is the uniformed component of the National Oceanic and Atmospheric Administration (NOAA), a Bureau of the Department of Commerce.

 A typical officer's career is spent in a broad variety of assignments that rotate between sea duty, aviation, or shore stations.
 NOAA Corps officers operate ships and small boats, fly aircraft, lead mobile field parties, conduct diving operations, manage research projects, and serve in leadership positions throughout NOAA.
 Assignments are not necessarily related to an officer’s academic field, but each will contribute to the officer’s development as a technically competent leader.